nemediano/nemediano.github.io/index.md

 My professional interests are divided into two: as a mathematician I like Geometry (analytic, modern, computational, algebraic), and as a computer scientist I love Computer Graphics.
 My Erdos number [is four]({{ site.baseurl }}/static/pdf/ErdosNumber.pdf){:target="_blank" rel="noreferrer noopener"}.

-Even though my professional training is technical and scientific, I come from a family of artists which contributed to developing a great appreciation for the arts and humanities.
+Even though my professional background is technical and scientific, I come from a family of artists, which led me to develop a deep appreciation for the arts and humanities.

 On a more personal note, I'm a real geek.
 I enjoy: reading comics (especially non-superhero ones), novels, mathematics, art, video games, television series, sports, music and cartoons.